matt-manes/hassle/README.md

   -d DESCRIPTION, --description DESCRIPTION
                         The package description to be added to the pyproject.toml file.
   -dp [DEPENDENCIES ...], --dependencies [DEPENDENCIES ...]
                         List of dependencies to add to pyproject.toml.
 Note: hassle.py will automatically scan your project for 3rd party imports and update pyproject.toml.
 This switch is largely useful for adding dependencies your project might need, but doesn't directly import in any source files, like an os.system() call that invokes a 3rd party cli.
   -k [KEYWORDS ...], --keywords [KEYWORDS ...]
                         List of keywords to be added to the keywords field in pyproject.toml.
   -as, --add_script     Add section to pyproject.toml declaring the package should be installed with command line scripts added.
 The default is '{name} = "{name}.{name}:main".
 You will need to manually change this field.
   -nl, --no_license     By default, projects are created with an MIT license.
 Set this flag to avoid adding a license if you want to configure licensing at another time.
   -os [OPERATING_SYSTEM ...], --operating_system [OPERATING_SYSTEM ...]
                         List of operating systems this package will be compatible with.
 The default is OS Independent.
 This only affects the 'classifiers' field of pyproject.toml .
+  -np, --not_package    Put source files in top level directory and delete tests folder.
 </pre>

 Most of these options pertain to prefilling the generated 'pyproject.toml' file.<br>